psiphi75/beaglebone-tips/README.md

 I run Debian Linux on my Desktop/Laptop and like to ssh to the BeagleBone via USB.
 By default it worked out of the box.
 But then it stopped.
 Running `mkudevrule.sh` found on the [BeagleBone start page](http://beagleboard.org/getting-started) fixed the problem.

+One issue I had is that when I plug the BeagleBone into a USB 3.0 port it has issues with creating network.
+But the USB 2.0 ports work.

 ### Port Scan to find the BeagleBone on the network